Algorithms for optimized maximum entropy and diagnostic tools for analytic continuation: Introduction

-In this work, we analyze all aspects of the maximum entropy approach mainly with the aim of extracting as much information as possible from the data, while also keeping computation time low.
-We introduce algorithms that minimize errors due to numerical approximations, minimize computational complexity, and we introduce a different approach to choose the optimal $\alpha$ that produces optimal results under certain conditions.
-Those algorithms are implemented in a user friendly software freely available under the GNU General Public License.
-This software can take as input data a fermionic or a bosonic Green function, correlation function, or self-energy given as a function of Matsubara frequency or of imaginary time, with diagonal or general covariance matrices.
-It treats normal Green functions, namely those for which the spectral weight $A$ is positive $A(\omega)>0$ for fermions while for bosons, $A(\omega)/\omega>0$. \footnote{By defining suitable auxiliary Green functions, cases where the spectral weight is not positive, like that of the Gorkov function in the theory of superconductivity, can also be handled~ \cite{Reymbaut:2015}} The code \cite{OmegaMaxEnt_url} was written in C++ using the Armadillo C++ linear algebra library.\cite{Conrad_Sanderson:2010}
+To summarize, we present specific algorithms to optimize all aspects of the maximum entropy approach, with the aim of extracting as much information as possible from the data, while also keeping computation time low.
+Those algorithms are implemented in a user friendly software, freely available under the GNU \textit{general public license} (GPL).
+The software can take as input data a fermionic or a bosonic Green function, correlation function, or self-energy, given as a function of Matsubara frequency or of imaginary time, with diagonal or general covariance matrices.
+It treats normal Green functions, namely those for which the spectral weight $A$ is positive, namely $A(\omega)>0$ for fermions, while for bosons, $A(\omega)/\omega>0$. \footnote{By defining suitable auxiliary Green functions, cases where the spectral weight is not positive, like that of the Gorkov function in the theory of superconductivity, can also be handled~ \cite{Reymbaut:2015}} The code \cite{OmegaMaxEnt_url} was written in C++ using the Armadillo C++ linear algebra library.\cite{Conrad_Sanderson:2010}

-To optimize accuracy and speed, we use a combination of adapted non-uniform frequency grids with a special type of splines as the interpolation method for the spectrum and piecewise analytical integration of the Matsubara frequency spectral representation of the Green function.
-The choice of the latter representation has important computational advantages over the imaginary-time one, as we explain.
-We also use a well adapted minimization routine that allows fast computation of the spectrum as a function of $\alpha$ for the hundreds of values of $\alpha$ needed for the analysis: A few seconds are necessary for simple spectra or a few minutes for complicated ones.

-Our approach to choose the optimal $\alpha$ is based on the observation of three distinct regimes in the dependence of $\chi^2$ on $\alpha$: A regime at large $\alpha$, where the spectrum $A(\omega)$ that minimizes $Q$ is essentially the default model; an intermediate regime, where increasingly more of the information in the input data $G_{in}$ is contained in the fit $G_{out}$ as $\alpha$ decreases; and a regime, at small $\alpha$, where $G_{in}$ is being overfitted.
-In the overfitting regime, only more of the noise in $G_{in}$ is added to $G_{out}$ as $\alpha$ decreases.
-Those regimes correspond to $\chi^2$ depending on $\alpha$ with different power laws and are thus identified with different slopes in $\log\chi^2$ as a function of $\log\alpha$.
-The optimal $\alpha$ is then chosen in the transition region between the information- and noise-fitting regimes.
-As will be pointed out, this choice derives naturally from the basic assumptions of the approach.

-We also use diagnostic functions to assess the quality of the fit and stability of the spectrum.
-Those are the normalized distance $\Delta \tilde{G}=(G_{out}-G_{in})/\sigma$, where $\sigma$ is the standard deviation, between the input Matsubara function $G_{in}$ and the output one $G_{out}$, the autocorrelation of $\Delta \tilde{G}$ and the spectrum at sample frequencies as a function of $\alpha$.